tiy-durham-fe-2015/curriculum/lectures/week8/3-wednesday-8.md

 This can be accomplished using the browser's FileReader object.
 Unfortunately, support for FileReader is only in IE 10 and up.

-If you have to support older browser, this library gives you a Flash-based
+If you have to support older browsers, this library gives you a Flash-based
 fallback: `https://github.com/Jahdrien/FileReader`

 So, how does image previewing work?